HansYolo43/GenShi/README.md

 1. OPENAI API (GPT and DALL - E) https://platform.openai.com/docs/introduction/overview

    We believe GPT will be useful for the random generation of stats and general randomness of our game.
-DALL- E will be useful for generating images of our randomised playable characters. v
+DALL- E will be useful for generating images of our randomised playable characters.